'I Want To Know Where She Is': Dulce Maria Alavez's Father Releases New Video As Search Continues For Girl On Her 7th Birthday

 The reward for information leading to Dulce’s return is now up to $75,000.

-If you know anything about Dulce Alavez’s disappearance, please call Bridgeton police.MORE NEWS: Pennsylvania, New Jersey, Delaware Making Plans To Resume Administering Johnson & Johnson COVID-19 Vaccine
+If you know anything about Dulce Alavez’s disappearance, please call Bridgeton police.MORE NEWS: WATCH LIVE: Gov. Wolf, Health Officials To Discuss Efforts To Reach Pennsylvanians Not Able To Leave Home To Receive COVID-19 Vaccine

 CBS3’s Alicia Roberts contributed to this report.